0xUO/qa-project/README.md

-PROJECT DESCRIPION --
+## PROJECT DESCRIPION: ---

-The breif for this porject was to design and produce a web app of my choice.
+The breif for this project was to design and produce a web app of my choice.
 The requirements for the application; included CRUD (create, read update and delete) functionality, Flask micro-framework, and had to store inofrmation into a MySQL database with a minimum of two tables sharing a one-to-many ralationship:
 The Structure is displayed below:

 - Insert Picture Here

-App Design ---
+## APP DESIGN: ---

 I have chosen to build a question-bank app, which allows users to write questions to the bank(create functionality).
 View questions that have been posted by other users(read functionality).